mikeshutov/ResponsiveRecaptchaV2/readme.md

 });
 ```

-**OR:
+**OR:**
-This will let you call a few custom methods and have access to a few custom properties which were added by the plugin.
+This will let you call a few custom methods and have access to a few custom properties which are added by the plugin.
 ```
 var recaptcha = ResponsiveRecaptcha({
   el:'your-element-id',